nicolevegai/LinkDictionary/README.md

 | 10         |  10000            |  203354      | 203|

-In this table, we can see the time it takes to sort up to 10000 words.
+In this table, we can observe the time it takes to sort up to 10000 words.
+As the number of words increases so does the time.
+In the graph below we can see the clear positive tendency.

 ![graph](https://scontent-mad1-1.xx.fbcdn.net/v/t1.0-9/74911445_10215327754609687_4745440164837326848_n.jpg?_nc_cat=111&_nc_oc=AQmINfYRU50j1KjxSYQYizQRFwtkUwo25s4F1weLTbdY9kJUpGtlmpwAxgDisKo_sj4&_nc_ht=scontent-mad1-1.xx&oh=18514017dd7700126c97d1e68801abb4&oe=5E19D30E)

 #### To contact the collaborators please write us an email